What type of content do you primarily create?

 - Joe Rogan announces a three-year licensing deal with Spotify, reportedly worth $200 million.

-The beauty of podcasts is that there’s a show for just about every topic.
-Listeners can find podcasts for almost every niche passion or interest—like the Denzel Washington Is The Greatest Actor Of All Time Period comedy podcast, which simply goes through Denzel Washington’s filmography in alphabetical order.
+The beauty of podcasts is that there's a show for just about every topic, a diversity that has been central to the history of podcasting's growth.
+Listeners can find podcasts for almost every niche passion or interest—like the Denzel Washington Is The Greatest Actor Of All Time Period comedy podcast, which simply goes through Denzel Washington's filmography in alphabetical order.
 Or Shezam, a podcast for female magicians.

-And with the rise in popularity comes the rise in advertising dollars.
+And with the rise in popularity comes the evolution of podcast monetization.
 Today, creators are able to monetize their podcasts with podcast ads and affiliate marketing.
-This has resulted in podcasts with higher production value—and incentive for more people to create new podcasts.
+This financial ecosystem has resulted in podcasts with higher production value—and incentive for more people to create new podcasts, further expanding the medium's reach and influence.

-Podcast statistics show that 41% of Americans have listened to a podcast in the past month, and the podcast advertising market worldwide is expected to reach $3.46 billion in 2023.
-Those numbers show that podcasting has become a medium lots of brands are using to reach a diverse audience.
+Podcast statistics show that 41% of Americans have listened to a podcast in the past month, and the podcast advertising market worldwide reached $3.46 billion in 2023.
+These numbers demonstrate how podcasting has evolved from a niche hobby to a mainstream medium that brands increasingly use to reach diverse audiences.

-The number of podcast listeners is expected to reach 254.35 million by 2024.
-And according to Forbes, “private podcasting” may be the trend, leading to smaller, more intimate shows that are only available to those with a private invite.
+The number of podcast listeners grew to 254.35 million by 2024.
+According to Forbes, "private podcasting" has emerged as a significant trend, leading to smaller, more intimate shows that are only available to those with a private invite—a development that represents the medium's continued evolution.

-Along with that, artificial intelligence (AI) is becoming more prevalent.
-Podcasts written and hosted entirely by generative AI now exist, for better or worse.
-High-profile podcasts like Believable: The Coco Berthmann Story are using custom AI voices as a stand-in for a character that couldn’t be interviewed.
-And thanks to tools like Descript, AI is being used by podcast creators in every stage of creating an episode — from pre-production to recording and editing.
+Along with that, artificial intelligence (AI) has become a transformative force in podcasting.
+AI-generated podcasts now exist, for better or worse.
+High-profile shows like Believable: The Coco Berthmann Story have used custom AI voices as stand-ins for characters that couldn't be interviewed.
+Tools like Descript have made AI accessible to podcast creators at every stage of production—from planning to recording and editing—representing a new chapter in podcasting's technical evolution.

 If you're thinking of starting your own podcast, it's important you have the right tools.